 Grounding Electrode (Ground Rod) Info and Install Suggestions

-One thing that I always ask my clients about is the fundamental electrical system feeding their audio system.
-How your audio system obtains AC power is a pretty big and important topic to talk about, but for this section, we are just going to be examining how your house is grounded to the Earth.
-It's not a very fancy topic and this will not be an in-depth information discussion, but it goes over the basics in obtaining a low resistance ground path to ground for the electrical service in your home.
-Ensuring a low impedance earth ground here can yield a surprising jump in the performance of your audio system, provided the AC and ground don't get compromised between the main service entrance and the audio system.
+One thing that I always ask my clients about is the entire electrical chain feeding their audio system.
+How your audio system obtains AC power is essential, but I will only examine how your house is grounded to the Earth for this paper.
+It's not a fancy topic, and this will not be an in-depth information document.
+Still, it goes over the basics of obtaining a low-impedance path to Earth for the electrical service in your home.
+Ensuring a low impedance path to Earth here can sometimes yield a surprising jump in the performance of your audio system, provided the AC and ground path don't get compromised between the main service entrance and the audio system.

-Very simply put, the importance of ground is to prevent injury or death in the event an electrical appliance malfunctions or misuse, dissipating destructive electrical energy during a lightning storm.
+The primary importance of your electrical system's connection to Earth is dissipating hazardous and destructive electrical energy during a lightning storm.
 A low-impedance path to Earth also helps make the safety ground network in your home more efficient.
 It can also help to make a quieter and more stable electronic environment for high-end audio components.
 The better the Earth's ground system is, the more effective the electrical service will be in all these areas.

-The ground for a residential electrical system is traditionally achieved using a grounding electrode, commonly referred to as the ground rod.
-Geeky technical detail here: A ground rod only becomes a grounding electrode when it is installed into the Earth.
+The Earth-ground relationship for a residential electrical system is traditionally achieved using a grounding electrode called the ground rod.
+Geeky technical detail here: A ground rod only becomes a grounding electrode when installed into the Earth.
 Until then, it's just a metal rod.
-The NEC (National Electrical Code) requires the grounding electrode to earth resistance to be 25 ohms or lower for residential electrical installations.
-Ideally, for a home with a high end audio system, achieving 5 ohms or lower is highly desirable, and lower still is ideal.
-If the earth ground resistance to the grounding electrode is above 25 ohms, either the grounding rod is not long enough to achieve this value with the current soil conditions, it is very corroded and too resistive to the soil, or a second grounding electrode may be required.
-The grounding electrode at your home was probably initially installed correctly or it would not have passed the electrical inspection when the home was built.
-That said, soil conditions may have changed since the initial installation and it may need to be re-evaluated to achieve the required low resistance result.
+The NEC (National Electrical Code) requires the grounding electrode to Earth impedance of 25 ohms or lower for residential electrical installations.
+Ideally, for a home with a high-end audio system, achieving 5 ohms or lower is highly desirable, and lower still is ideal.
+If the Earth-to-grounding electrode impedance is above 25 ohms, the ground rod may have deteriorated or may need to be longer for the current soil conditions around your home.
+The installation of the grounding electrode for your home was probably installed correctly, or it would not have passed the electrical inspection when the contractor built your home.
+That said, soil conditions may have changed since the initial installation, and reevaluating it would be a first step in determining what, if anything, needs to be done.

-If the electrician is going to re-evaluate the grounding electrode set-up, it might be a good time to install a new one with optimal performance in mind, rather than just getting by to meet code requirements.
-And if you live in a home older than 20 years, a new electrode would be a good idea anyway as corrosion on the rod will have probably compromised a low resistance related to the Earth.
-NEC requires a minimum 8’ length rod but depending on the soil and water table in your area, multiple rods connected may yield better results.
-There are various diameter rods available, just keep in mind that the larger the diameter, the greater the contact area with the soil, which may lead to a lower resistance value between it and the soil.
-They typically last quite a while, but high salt or mineral levels in the soil can speed up the corrosion process quite a bit, depending on the material from which it is made.
-One can purchase a highly conductive pure copper ground rod, but copper is a pretty soft material and can easily get misshapen when attempting to drive it into the hard or rocky soil.
+Since a ground rod is generally thought to last quite a while, a homeowner rarely (never...) thinks about how well it protects your home.
+However, with the electronic complexity found throughout modern homes, the grounding electrode should be a regular part of home maintenance.
+High salt or mineral levels in the soil can considerably speed up corrosion, depending on the metal the grounding electrode is made from.
+One can purchase a highly conductive pure copper ground rod, but copper is a pretty soft material.
+It can easily get misshapen when driving it into hard or rocky soil.
 A copper-bonded rod has negligibly less conductivity than copper, is much tougher, and is considerably less expensive than pure copper.
 For folks living in areas with high salt in the soil, there are also stainless steel grounding rods, which are very resistant to corrosion but have slightly higher resistance to Earth.
 An alternative to going deeper with a single ground rod is a second electrode located some distance from the first. .
 It will get bonded to the primary electrode and provide a greater surface area in contact with Earth.
-If you or your electrician determine that a second ground electrode is required, NEC requires at least 6' distance between the electrodes, but there are some technical advantages to making the electrode distance equal or greater than the rod lengths.
-8' ground rod means the second electrode is 8’away and doubled up 8' rods that are 16' deep means the second electrode is 16' away for the initial electrode.
-Anyway, get that earth ground resistance as low as you can!
+If you or your electrician determine that a second ground electrode is a good choice, NEC requires at least a 6' distance between the electrodes.
+However, there are some technical advantages to the electrode distance being equal to or greater than the rod lengths.
+8' ground rod means the second electrode would be 8' or greater away, and doubled-up 8' rods 16' deep means the second electrode is 16' away from the initial electrode.
+Anyway, get that Earth to grounding electrode impedance as low as possible!

-Next, you have to deliver that great low resistance path to ground to your home electrical system.
-When bonding the grounding electrode to the grounding electrode conductor (The wire going inside your house to the breaker box), there are of course options on how that is accomplished.
-Since we probably don’t want to be thinking about the house grounding all the time, I would suggest having the conductor exothermically welded (using thermite) to the electrode rather than clamping it.
-With most homes, the conductor is clamped onto the electrode with a bolt-on type connector, resulting in a fairly poor connection.
-In many instances, I’ll bet this connection is loose or is at least somewhat compromised due to corrosion or oxidation.
-If that’s the case, there is significantly higher resistance to Earth ground, which means you are not cannot fully accessing that low resistance to earth ground at the grounding electrode.
-Once it’s welded, it’s there to stay and the resistance of the bond is extremely low.
-It’s an old and common practice and should not be expensive to have done.
-There are kits on Amazon for you to DIY the thing if you're cool with igniting thermite…but I'd let the electrician do it if I were you.
-Besides, if there is an open neutral leg somewhere in the electrical system, the grounding electrode COULD be carrying very dangerous current levels (read lethal).
-Yet another reason to let your electrician do this work for you.
-There are also very high compression bonding products and techniques that seem to be just as solid, long-lasting, and low resistance as thermite welding, but special tools and products are required to do this properly.
-This technique is well beyond getting the connection "really, really tight”.
+There are kits on Amazon for you to do the DIY thing if you're cool with igniting thermite…but I'd let the electrician do it if I were you.
+Besides, suppose an open neutral leg is in the electrical system.
+In that case, the grounding electrode could carry hazardous current levels (read lethal)—yet another reason to let your electrician do this work for you.
+There are also very high compression bonding products and techniques that seem just as solid, long-lasting, and low resistance as thermite welding, but special tools and products are required to do this properly.
+This technique goes beyond getting the connection "really, really tight."
 There are pluses and minuses to both methods that you should ask your electrician about, but please consider one of these methods rather than clamping.

-NEC dictates the that size of the grounding electrode conductor is no smaller than 6 gauge for copper wire.
-You can use aluminum wire here, but then you just introduce a dissimilar metal relationship to the grounding electrode, which causes galvanic corrosion between the two metals.
+NEC dictates that the size of the grounding electrode conductor is no smaller than 6 gauge for copper wire.
+You can use aluminum wire here, but you introduce a dissimilar metal relationship to the grounding electrode, which causes galvanic corrosion between the two metals.
 A very low-impedance copper braid is probably the lowest-impedance path you can provide.
 However, check with your electrician for his recommendations and code requirements before plowing ahead yourself.

-Once in the house, the electrode grounding conductor is connected to the ground bus at the electrical service entrance for the house's electrical system.
+Once in the house, the electrode conductor is connected to the ground bus at the electrical service entrance for the house's electrical system.
 Once the electrical system enters the house, many things can foul up all the excellent work put into establishing everything discussed above.
 That is for another discussion.